ag143/workshop/Az Fundamentals/notes_mistake.md

 Data traffic between Azure services within the same Azure region is always free.
 - Yes. if you're in the same region, Azure does not charge you for data transfers .

+What is the correct Azure Storage data service to use if you want to store virtual machine data?
+- Azure Blob Storage
+- *(wrong)* Azure files

+What are the correct features of Azure Resource Manager?
+Please select the three correct options.
+- Resouce Group
+- Tags
+- Deployment of ARM templates
+- *(wrong)* Activity logs

+Which of the following Microsoft Azure services is available to all developers without needing machine learning expertise?
+- Azure Cognitive Service (for all devlopers)
+- *(wrong)* Azure Bot Service. (allows you to create and publish chatbots)

+You are preparing to run an Azure PowerShell script from your Linux computer.
+What kind of preparation do you need?
+- Install PowerShell Core. (since 6.0, PowerShell Core can run PowerShell on MacOS and Linux)
+- Install the Azure PowerShell Module.
+(Use the Azure PowerShell module to create and manage Azure resources with the PowerShell command line and scripts)
+- *(wrong)* Install Azure PowerShell Core

+You are considering using Azure Blueprints to streamline subscription compliance management.
+Choose two correct options for Azure Blueprints features.
+- Azure Policy assignment
+- Role-based access permission settings (RBAC)
+- *(wrong)* Resource tag standardization

+You are monitor the activities performed by users and want to store that data.
+Please select three solutions that will work for this.
+- Azure monitor
+- Azure Events Hubs
+- Azure Storage
+- *(wrong)* Azure logs
+- exp:
+    - By default, activity logs are automatically saved for 90 days, but if you want to save logs over the medium to long term, you can save data in Azure Storage or Azure Events Hubs.
+When you select the Event Hubs namespace, Azure Monitor creates an event hub in that namespace named insights-logs-operational-logs.
+For other log types, you can choose an existing event hub, or Azure Monitor can create an event hub for each log category.

+A Zone is same as an availability zone?
+- False
+    - Availability zone is deferent location from a zone in Azure.
+A zone are regional groups of Azure regions for billing.
+Data transfer charges are based on the zone.

+In regards to moving Azure resources from one subscription to another, which of the following are correct statements?
+- You can move some resources between subscriptions, but not all. (must support *move* option)
+- Source and target resource groups are locked during the move.
+- can move resources between subscriptions
+- Transferring resources between subscriptions is free

+"The benefit of using Azure virtual machines instead of traditional servers is: Improved remote access to the cloud."?
+- False
+    - Improving remote access to the cloud depends on the external environment and is not a characteristic of Azure virtual machines.
+It depends on the network inside the cloud and the performance of the leased line connection, the network performance of the on-premises environment, and so on.

+There is no additional cost to use Azure globally across multiple regions.
+- True. (cost depends on the resources used.)

 # Part 3: Describe core solutions and management tools on Azure

 Which service could help you manage the VMs that your developers and testers need to ensure that your new app works across various operating systems?